WebDev2024Winter/Assignment-2/README.md

 First, run the database server:

 CMD Line:
-npm run server
+"npm run server"
 or
-yarn server
+"yarn server"

 # Secondly

 Second, run the development server:

 CMD Line:
-npm run dev
+"npm run dev"
 or
-yarn dev
+"yarn dev"

 # Run Instructions
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the website.